 Health is always a top concern for parents, and this age is no different.
 Some common health questions parents of 32-month-olds have are:

 To nap or not to nap?
 Most 32-month-olds still need an afternoon nap to help them get through the day.
-Just make sure it's early enough and short enough that it doesn't interfere with her ability to get sleepy at bedtime.
+Just make sure it's early enough and short enough that it doesn't interfere with their ability to get sleepy at bedtime.

 Most 2-year-olds need around 11 to 12 hours of nighttime sleep, plus a nap of about 1.5 to 3 hours, for a total of about 13 to 14 hours of sleep per day.